Visit Dhilba Guuranda-Innes National Park now to see the Ethel shipwreck fully exposed. Here’s her story.

 The hull finally collapsed in the mid-1980s, but there is still plenty to see, with many large pieces of rusted iron jutting from the sand, clearly marking the ship’s outline.
-The boiler of a second wreck, The Ferret, lies stranded in the surf about 50m away.
+The boiler of a second wreck, The Ferret, lies stranded in the surf about 50 metres away.

-Innes is one of South Australia’s favourite national parks, located at the tip of Yorke Peninsula.
+Innes is one of SA's favourite national parks, located at the tip of Yorke Peninsula.
 It offers rugged coastal scenery and great opportunities for camping, hiking, surfing, fishing and wildlife spotting.